alvaro-cuesta/townsclipper/README.md

 Or you can programatically use it as a library (both NodeJS and browser via bundler should work).
 See [`./lib/index.js`](./lib/index.js).

+## Contributing

+Just test the library!
+Use it!
+Break it!
+Enjoy it!
+And report any bugs :P

 ## To Do

 - The grid is irregular and we need it if we want to generate valid coordinates.
 Chris Love has